Call-for-Code-for-Racial-Justice/Legit-Info/results/RESULTS.md

-# Search results in tihs sub-directory for debugging purposes
+# Search results in this sub-directory for debugging purposes